My extremely creative and talented husband runs a small business as a home remodeler. I joined him, and now renovate older homes.

-Which Choice is Best for You?
+Single-Door vs. Double-Drawer Dishwashers: Which Choice Is Best for You?

-The actual cleaning features don't seem to be that drastically diffferent between the two types—or even from brand to brand—but the usability of a traditional single door dishwasher with 2 or 3 pullout drawers inside and the functionality of the double drawer units have distinguishing differences.
+The actual cleaning features don't seem to be that drastically different between the two types—or even from brand to brand—but the usability of a traditional single door dishwasher with 2 or 3 pullout drawers inside and the functionality of the double drawer units have distinguishing differences.

-If any of these characteristics describe your home situation and preferences, I would opt for the single door model:
+If any of these characteristics describe your home situation and preferences, I would opt for the single-door model:

-- Cook most meals at home AND routinely feed 4+ people
+- Cook most meals at home AND routinely feed 4+ people.

-- Frequent use of large pans (skillets, baking sheets, big mixing bowls, etc) or serving trays
+- Frequent use of large pans (skillets, baking sheets, big mixing bowls, etc.) or serving trays.

-If the characteristics below describe you, I would opt for the double drawer model:
+If the characteristics below describe you, I would opt for the double-drawer model:

-- Routinely feed 3 people or less on a daily basis
+- Routinely feed 3 people or less on a daily basis.

-- Don't mind occasionally cleaning the large pans by hand OR allowing them to take up a majority of the space in one of the drawers
+- Don't mind occasionally cleaning the large pans by hand OR allowing them to take up a majority of the space in one of the drawers.

-- Prefer to clean pots and pans separately from dishware
+- Prefer to clean pots and pans separately from dishware.

 The drawer model allows each drawer to be washed separately.
 So when one drawer is full and washing or ready to be unloaded, the other can still be used to load new items.
 The unloading is less cumbersome and quicker since there are fewer items per drawer.
-Plus we're not left with the option of either running a less than full load or leaving dirty dishes for several days until full.
+Plus, we're not left with the option of either running a less than full load or leaving dirty dishes for several days until full.

 For day-to-day use, it saves a ton of time and requires less need for dirty dishes to sit in the sink waiting for the next unload or to sit in the dishwasher for days, making the cleaning job a whole lot harder.
-The downside is that when serving big meals to large groups, it takes more loads to clean up and/or requires handwashing the large items to save room for more smaller items.
+The downside is that when serving big meals to large groups, it takes more loads to clean up and/or requires handwashing the large items to save room for smaller items.